-The experiment consisted in two tasks: total- and partial-reversal.
-Every participant performed the two tasks.
-The order of the tasks was counterbalanced.
-Each task consisted in two phases: learning and reversal.
-The tasks had 6 blocks by phase.
-Each block consisted in 8 trials, 2 for each one of the trial types or fractals.
-Within each block the trials were fully randomized.
-Then, 6 (blocks) * 8 (trials) * 2 (phase) = 96 trials for each task.
+The experiment consisted of two tasks: Total and Partial Reversal.
+Every participant performed in each one with the order of tasks counterbalanced.
+Each task, in turn, included two training phases: learning and reversal.
+The tasks had 6, 8-trial blocks of training trials in each phase.
+In each block there were 2 training trials with each one of the 4 fractal images, and the trials were fully randomized.
+This gave rise to a total of 6 (blocks) * 8 (trials/block) * 2 (phases) = 96 trials for each of the two tasks.

-Participants were asked to classify four fractals into two categories “North Hemisphere” (N) and “South Hemisphere” (S; see instructions in the Appendix).
-In every trial, participants saw one fractal exemplar and selected which category it belonged by pressing the left or the right keys (Figure 3A).
+Participants were given a cover story indicating that fractal images represented the molecular structure of different objects in the world and were asked to classify the four fractals into two categories – objects coming from the “Northern Hemisphere” (N) or “Southern Hemisphere” (S; see instructions in the Appendix).
+In every trial, participants saw one fractal exemplar and selected which category it belonged by pressing the left or the right arrow keys (Figure 3A).
 Left was linked with the N (i.e., N←; see Table 1) and right with S (i.e., →S).
-Between trials there was an Inter-Trial Interval (ITI) with a white fixation cross and grey background.
+Between trials there was an Inter-Trial Interval (ITI) with a white fixation cross centered on a grey background.
 The ITI was a random variable distributed uniformly between .5 and 1.5 seconds rounded to the first decimal place.
 The exact instructions are provided in the Appendix.
+When a participant completed one task they were given the option of starting the second task after a short break.

 Software and Open Science